-In School Suspension.
-(ISS) A student who receives an in-school suspension is removed from his/her classroom and assigned to a substitute teacher who supervises as he/she completes assignments.
+Suspension: A student who receives an in-school suspension is removed from his/her classroom and assigned to a substitute teacher who supervises as he/she completes assignments.
 The student may not eat in the cafeteria with other students or attend any school function.
 The cost is equal to the current substitute rate.

-Out of School Suspension (OSS).
-A student given an out of school suspension must not come on school property nor attend any school function during the suspension period.
-The student serving OSS is considered as an unexcused absence and may be subject to the policies found above in "General Attendance Policies".
+A student given an out of school suspsension must not come on school property nor attend any school function during the suspension period.
+The student will receive zeroes on all schoolwork due or assigned during the period.

-Expulsion: A student may be permanently removed from school for repeated rule violations, serious misbehavior, immoral conduct, or multiple suspensions.
+Expulsion: A student may be permanently removed from school for repeated rules violations, serious misbehavior, immoral conduct, or multiple suspensions.
 For serious misbehavior, immediate expulsion may result, even on the first offense.
 The student is suspended pending the expulsion decision by the school board.
 Students who have been expelled are not allowed on campus without permission from the administration.
 Reenrollment for a student who has been expelled would be a rare occurrence and only with school board approval.

 Demerits: The demerit system is a discipline strategy that allows documentation of unacceptable conduct and behavior patterns of students.
 Demerits in themselves are not punishment.
 Parents are informed after 5 demerits and at other times when discipline is applied.
 Demerits are given to students by teachers and administrators.
 The accumulation of demerits will be addressed by the principal and he or she will apply appropriate consequences.
 Listed below are examples of infractions and the number of demerits given for each infraction.
 This is not a comprehensive list.
-Demerit totals do not start over at the end of the semester nor carry over to the next school year.
-However, a cumulative record of demerits stays in the student's behavior file.
+Demerit totals do not start over at the end of the semester.
 Adjustments will be made to the number of demerits given for repeated offenses.
 However, students can earn one demerit off for each full week of school that they don't receive a demerit.

 Dress Code Violation-Level 1

 Late to class and tardies to school (see tardy policy chart)

 Interrupting class

 Disrupting chapel

+Leaving lunch tables unclean

 Horseplay

 No Bible in chapel

 Being in an unapproved area